jenkins-x/jx-docs/content/en/docs/resources/faq/config.md

 For other clusters we are planning on writing some [CLI commands to export and import the kube config](https://github.com/jenkins-x/jx/issues/1406).

-Also [CloudBees](https://www.cloudbees.com/) are working on a distribution of Jenkins X which will include single sign on together with an awesome web UI to visualise teams, pipelines, logs, environments, applications, versions and infrastructure.
-The CloudBees UI provides an easy way for anyone in your team to login to Jenkins X from the command line with the `Connect` button on the `Teams` page which uses [jx login](/commands/deprecation/)

 ### Once the user has access to the kubernetes cluster

 Once your user has access to the kubernetes cluster: